This guide will help you save money, time and confusion.

 *IC trains are currently being used instead of Snabbtåg trains on the Stockholm ↔ Oslo route and rail pass reservations are also mandatory on those trains.

 (2) Travel by SJ Intercity AND SJ Regional* trains and reservations are OPTIONAL for rail pass users.

 The fees for both 1st and 2nd class pass users = the equivalent of €3

 *There are fairly frequent Regional trains between Stockholm and Gothenburg.

-All rail pass reservations can be booked on the SJ (Swedish Railways) website without booking fees, up to 3 months ahead of the travel date.
+All rail pass reservations can be booked without booking fees on the SJ (Swedish Railways) website - up to 6 months ahead of the travel date.

 Rail passes cannot be used on the MTR trains which compete with SJ's trains on the Stockholm <> Goteborg route.